CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable network forensics skill with excellent concrete examples including real tcpdump commands, Zeek log parsing pipelines, and Wireshark filters.
-Its main weaknesses are verbosity from explaining concepts Claude already knows (glossary, tool descriptions), lack of validation/verification checkpoints in the workflow, and a monolithic structure that could benefit from progressive disclosure into sub-files.
+Its main weaknesses are verbosity from unnecessary concept definitions that Claude already knows, and the absence of explicit validation/verification checkpoints in the workflow.
+The document would benefit from trimming the glossary and tool descriptions and adding verification steps between workflow stages.

 Suggestions

-Remove the Key Concepts glossary table and Tools & Systems descriptions — Claude already knows what PCAP, Wireshark, Zeek, and DNS tunneling are.
-Keep only tool-specific configuration details or non-obvious usage patterns.
+Remove or move the Key Concepts glossary table and Tools & Systems descriptions to a separate reference file — Claude already knows what PCAP, Wireshark, and DNS tunneling are.

 DimensionReasoningScore